What are Goals, and how do I use them?

 Goals are essentially a visual record-keeping and labeling system; putting funds in a Goal removes them from your Safe-to-Spend, but they're still included in your available balance, and you can still use them to make purchases.

-One notable exception to this is Emergency Fund accounts. the funds in an Emergency Fund aren't included in your available balance, and money is not automatically transferred from your Emergency Fund to your available balance to cover a transaction.
+One notable exception to this is Protected Goal accounts. the funds in a Protected Goal aren't included in your available balance, and money is not automatically transferred from your Protected Goals to your available balance to cover a transaction.

 Ready to get started with Goals?
 Check out these other Goals articles to learn how!Making a Goal Saving With Goals